dotgit/monitask/README.md

 ## Documentation

-For installation and configuration instructions please see our wiki [documentation].
+For installation and configuration instructions, please see our wiki [documentation].

 [documentation]: https://github.com/dotgit/monitask/wiki/